-The Cardiovascular Genetics Clinic at the University of Chicago Medical Center provides comprehensive diagnostics and advanced treatment for all forms of inherited cardiovascular disease.
+The Cardiovascular Genetics Clinic at the University of Chicago Medicine provides comprehensive diagnostics and advanced treatment for all forms of inherited cardiovascular disease.
 These include inherited cardiomyopathies, inherited heart rhythm disorders including Long QT syndrome, and inherited vascular conditions such as early onset familial forms of coronary artery disease and Marfan syndrome.
 In addition, we see individuals with inherited neuromuscular diseases that affect the heart, such as muscular dystrophies.

 The Cardiovascular Genetics Clinic, established in 1996, has worked with patients and families who have been diagnosed and those who are at risk for developing these diseases because they are present in their relatives.
 We provide treatment, risk assessment and risk reduction.

 This is a highly specialized cardiovascular program that draws patients and families from throughout the United States.
-The program at the University of Chicago Medical Center also is one of the oldest and most experienced programs in the U.S. in this particular area of specialization.
+The program at the University of Chicago Medicine also is one of the oldest and most experienced programs in the U.S. in this particular area of specialization.
 We evaluate patients and families from around the country.
 If you require help coordinating a visit to the Chicago area, please contact us.